6 Tips For Car Travel With Parrots

 SAFETY DURING THE DRIVE

 If your bird is not used to traveling, it will find the trip stressful.
 Motion sickness is not uncommon.
-Some people find AviCalm or Herbal Relaxation Calming Formula soothes their parrots’ nerves.
+Some people find Parrot Calming Formula or Calming Herbs for Parrots soothes their parrots’ nerves during travel.
 If your bird experiences motion sickness, reduce the amount of feedings and cover the cage.
 Talk to your bird to sooth its anxiety.
 Keep the car temperature as stable as possible and insure that your bird is not exposed to drafts from air conditioning or open windows.
 If you are using an enclosed carrier, make sure it is out of direct sunlight.
 Also, please be sure to not smoke in the car with your pet bird.

 ARRIVING AT YOUR DESTINATION